Xilinx/Vitis-AI/3.5/html/_sources/docs/ref_design_docs/README_DPUCV2DX8G.md.txt

 ### 5.3 Change the Configuration

 The DPUCV2DX8G IP provides some user-configurable parameters, refer to the document PG425 'Xilinx Versal DPU (DPUCV2DX8G) Product Guide'.
-In this TRD, user-configurable parameters are in the file '$TRD_HOME/vitis_prj/xv2dpu_config.mk'.
+In this reference design, user-configurable parameters are in the file '$TRD_HOME/vitis_prj/xv2dpu_config.mk'.
 They are:
 - CU_N        -- Compute Unit (CU) number (only support 1 for now).
 - CPB_N       -- number of AI Engine cores for Convolution per batch handler (only support 16).
 - BATCH_SingleCU -- number of batch engine integrated in DPUCV2DX8G IP for CU_N=1.
 Support 1 to 14.